Fix Version/s: None

 Under the six-month cadence, a language or VM feature which "misses the train" has only a short wait before the chance to catch the next one.
 The decision to preview a language or VM feature means including the feature in the stabilization branch, so the train has been caught, yet the final and permanent feature is not truly on board.
 This could cause confusion.
 Worse, it might tempt a feature owner who is in danger of missing the train to label their feature as a preview in order to catch it.

-It is assumed that the time frame for feedback on a preview language or VM feature (typically six months, but more if it re-previews) is sufficient to allow non-trivial course corrections.
+It is assumed that the time frame for feedback on a preview language or VM feature (sometimes six months, but more typically twelve months due to re-previewing) is sufficient to allow non-trivial course corrections.
 However, because exploiting new language features can demand substantial refactoring of existing programs, the time frame may not be sufficient for thorough exploration by developers.